- Nearly 181,000 residents are enrolled in Medicare in South Dakota.

 More than half of Original Medicare beneficiaries receive supplemental coverage through an employer-sponsored plan or Medicaid.
 But for those who don’t, Medigap plans (also known as Medicare supplement plans) are designed to pay some or all of the out-of-pocket costs (deductibles and coinsurance) that Medicare beneficiaries would otherwise have to pay themselves.
 Original Medicare does not limit out-of-pocket costs, so most enrollees maintain some form of supplemental coverage; Medigap plans are what’s available for people who don’t have access to an employer-sponsored plan (including retiree plans) or Medicaid.

 49 insurers are licensed to offer Medigap plans in South Dakota.
-According to an AHIP analysis, 64,475 people in the state had Medigap coverage as of 2016.
-Avera and Sanford, both of which offer other types of health coverage in South Dakota and have extensive provider networks in the state, offer Medicare SELECT Medigap plans.
+According to an AHIP analysis, 72,306 people in the state had Medigap coverage as of 2018, in addition to their Original Medicare coverage.
+Avera, which offers other types of health coverage in South Dakota and has an extensive provider network in the state, also offers Medicare SELECT Medigap plans.

-People who aren’t yet 65 can enroll in Medicare if they’re disabled and have been receiving disability benefits for at least two years (16 percent of Medicare beneficiaries nationwide are under age 65).
+People who aren’t yet 65 can enroll in Medicare if they’re disabled and have been receiving disability benefits for at least two years, or if they have ALS or end-stage renal disease (15 percent of Medicare beneficiaries nationwide are under age 65).
 Federal rules do not guarantee access to Medigap plans for people who are under 65, but the majority of the states have rules to ensure that disabled Medicare beneficiaries have at least some access to Medigap plans.

 In South Dakota, Medicare beneficiaries under the age of 65 have the same Medigap open enrollment period as people who are gaining access to Medicare due to age.
 These enrollees have six months from the time they enroll in Medicare Part B to select a guaranteed-issue Medigap plan.
 For South Dakota Medigap plans that base rates on the age of the enrollee (which is nearly all of them), the premiums for people under age 65 are equal to the premiums for people who are 75, because state regulations prohibit Medigap insurers from charging enrollees under age 65 more than they charge enrollees who are 75 (see ARSD 20:06:13:84).
 This is a much more restrictive model than many other states use, as it keeps Medigap premium fairly low for people under age 65 (in many states, Medigap premiums for people under 65 are two to four times more expensive for those under 65, versus people who are 65; in South Dakota, the difference in price is less than 35 percent in most cases).